FatherNelson/clearblade-insecure/README.md

 ### Installation and setup

-Run the following command to install the libraries and build the sample with
+In the [clearblade-cloud-iot](./clearblade-cloud-iot) folder, run the following command to install the libraries and build the sample with
 Maven:

     mvn clean install